All Episodes

 Absolutely.

-I'm a fan of his and you know, I'm I I wish I wish he was there so he could possibly maybe respond, or maybe you have some answers to my question.
+And, you know, I wish he was there so he could possibly maybe respond or maybe you have some answers to my question.

-I have less than a minute though with you.
+I have less than a minute, though, with you.

 About a minute.

-So he ruled in their favor, and I'm I'm just wondering what this judge rule and some other teenagers, because it's high time that these other teenagers rise and talk about uh what's gonna happen with AI taking their future jobs.
+And I'm just wondering what this judge rule and some other teenagers, because it's high time that these other teenagers rise and talk about what's going to happen with AI taking their future jobs.

-So they're gonna go to universities, colleges.
+So they're going to go to universities, colleges.

 You're so right.

-Rosa, that Rosa makes a great point.
+Rosa, Rosa makes a great point.

 We're already seeing jobs taken away by AI already.